arm-university/RPi-Pico-projects-for-schools/Markdown.md

 ## Understanding the Raspberry Pi Pico

 Learners often see microcontrollers such as the Pico as delicate, confusing, and scary.
 While there are elements of delicacy to the Pico, such as the pins being easy to bend, learners should be encouraged not to fear it.
-It helps to think about the Pico—and any microcontroller—simply as a small computer: all it does is take inputs, calculate the right thing to do, and produce some outputs.
+It helps to think about the Picoï¿½and any microcontrollerï¿½simply as a small computer: all it does is take inputs, calculate the right thing to do, and produce some outputs.

 The fact that we use sensors instead of keyboards and mice, and we use LEDs and motors rather than a screen, should not detract from this.
 Sometimes these inputs will come from external sources such as the HuskyLens and sometimes the storage will be remote, but learners will be walked through this in accessible steps.